Archive

 A Blogger’s Manifesto is on Sale!

-After last month reviews and positive feedback on my ebook: A Blogger’s Manifesto, I have decided to reduce the prices to $0.99 worldwide on Amazon since I want my message to reach the maximum number of bloggers whether they are newbies or have already dipped their toes but are struggling to find some answers.
-All I want if to help you to produce content both in terms of quantity and quality but enjoy the process of doing so.
+After last month reviews and positive feedback on my ebook: A Blogger’s Manifesto, I have decided to reduce the prices to $0.99 worldwide on Amazon since I want my message to reach the maximum number of bloggers whether they are newbies or have already dipped their toes but are struggling to find so

 BOOK REVIEW: Treasure Trove of Zodiacs by Tanuj Lalchandani